Nurture, Grow, Flourish

 Units of lessons are sequential, allowing children to build their skills and knowledge, applying them to a range of outcomes.
 Key skills are revisited again and again with increasing complexity in a spiral curriculum model.
 This allows pupils to revise and build on their previous learning.

-Our progression of skills and knowledge shows the knowledge and skills that are taught within each year group and how these skills develop to ensure that attainment targets are securely met by the end of each key stage.
+Our progression of skills and knowledge identifies the knowledge and skills taught within each year group and how these skills develop ensuring that attainment targets are securely met by the end of each Key Stage.
 It also shows how knowledge and skills are built upon through the year groups.
-Differentiation and scaffolded learning ensure that lessons can be accessed and enjoyed by all pupils and opportunities to stretch pupils’ learning are available when required.
+Differentiation and scaffolded learning ensures that lessons can be accessed and enjoyed by all pupils and opportunities to stretch pupils’ learning are available when required.

 Wherever possible children will be given opportunities to explore Science within the local environment through visiting local places of interest, Science museums and meet or work will with visitors.